MiltonBalaOfficial/Text_Plus_Plus/README.md

 3. **Use the plugin** as needed

-## Direction of Use
+## Directions

+1. **Easy Text Insertion**:
-1. Easy to use, after running the plugin type with the keyboard and insert special characters into the input field.
-The text will be inserted where it is seen in the plugin input field.
-To insert somewhere else, move the plugin window to your desired position.
+   - Run the plugin and start typing directly into the plugin’s input field.
+   - The text will appear at the visible location of the plugin window.
+   - To insert text elsewhere, move the plugin window to the desired position.
+   - If the plugin window is not fully visible (e.g., due to text alignment being too far to the right), adjust the window's position to the desired position and toggle **Dynamic Position** off.
+Once the text is inserted, it will appear in your chosen position.

+2. **Normal or Rotation-Enabled Text**:
-2. Once you are done insert the text as normal text or as rotation enabled text.
+   - After finishing, you can insert the text as either **normal text** or **rotation-enabled text**.

-3. If you edit the existing text to add special character to that, just select the text and run the plugin.
-If you want to edit text with this plugin while typing with `text` tool just run the plugin while typing, plugin will take the text automatically.
-Initially your text will be deleted, but if you close the plugin without inserting, your old text will appear again.
+3. **Editing Existing Text**:
+   - To edit an existing text layer with special characters, select the text and then run the plugin.
+   - If you’re actively typing with the text tool, you can still use the plugin to edit.
+The plugin will automatically pull the current text.
+   - **Note**: When the plugin starts, your existing text will be temporarily deleted.
+However, if you close the plugin without inserting anything, the original text will reappear.

+4. **Rotation-Enabled Text**:
-4. If you want your text as rotation enabled, you can also do that.
-Till now this functionality only works only for normal characters and a few special characters.
-Keep in mind that the 'rotation enabled text' will not be normal text anymore, it will become Text Stroke!
+   - If you want rotation-enabled text, the plugin can create it.
+Currently, this works for regular characters and a limited set of special characters.
+   - Keep in mind that rotation-enabled text will not behave as standard text anymore—it will be converted to **Text Stroke**.

 ## Share Your Ideas!